dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1301.md

 Of course, this should be obvious.
 However, there is another way to look at this issue that is perhaps not quite so obvious.
 Classes and modules that are grouped together into a component should be releasable together.
 The fact that they share the same version number and the same release tracking, and are included under the same release documentation, should make sense both to the author and to the users.

 This is weak advice: Saying that something should「make sense」is just a way of waving your hands in the air and trying to sound authoritative.
 The advice is weak because it is hard to precisely explain the glue that holds the classes and modules together into a single component.
-Weak though the advice may be, the principle itself is important, because violations are easy to detect—they don’t「make sense.」If you violate the REP, your users will know, and they won’t be impressed with your architectural skills.
+Weak though the advice may be, the principle itself is important, because violations are easy to detect—they don't「make sense.」If you violate the REP, your users will know, and they won't be impressed with your architectural skills.

 The weakness of this principle is more than compensated for by the strength of the next two principles.
 Indeed, the CCP and the CRP strongly define the this principle, but in a negative sense.